progressEdd/blog/_posts/2020-12-02-Explaining-Immune-Cells-and-Telomeres.md

 ---
 keywords: fastai
-description: <a href='https://youtu.be/5Op_lx7rqSs) covered a recent paper about how Hyperbaric Oxygen Therapy (HBOT'>Jake Tran made a video that</a>, explained the potential to reverse aging.
+description: <a href='https://youtu.be/5Op_lx7rqSs) covered a recent paper about how Hyperbaric Oxygen Therapy (HBOT'>Jake Tran made a video that</a>, with the potential to reverse aging.
 I noticed that Jake didn't go super in depth with the immune cells, I decided to fill the gap with my biology and anatomy knowledge I learned in university backed by some sources I found.
 title: Explaining Immune Cells and Telomeres
+comments: true
 nb_path: _notebooks/2020-12-02-Explaining-Immune-Cells-and-Telomeres.ipynb
 layout: notebook
 ---